National Center for Trauma-Informed Care

-Trauma-Informed Healing: A Vital Turning Point in Public Health Services

-Nobody understands the journey of healing from trauma better than the person living it.
-Consumers and survivors of violence and trauma know their history, struggles, means of survival and coping, and what promotes healing, better than anyone else.
-Consumers and survivors frequently encounter services that mirror the power and control experienced in past abusive relationships that caused the trauma.
-In the traditional program of services, healing and recovery is difficult and the risk of retraumatization is real.

-By contrast, trauma-informed policies and services work for both the person seeking services AND for the provider.
-Providers in a trauma informed environment have emerged as partners to guide and support those who seek services, while also taking time out to engage in self-care practices that help to manage the stresses linked to their own past traumas and possible compassion fatigue.
+Trauma-informed healing recognises the past history of traumas experienced by those seeking healing services as well as the impact of their traumatic experiences on the service provider.
+Policies and services that are enacted within trauma informed environments are based on a prevention model, and aim to create an approach that reduces the risk of retraumatisation while promoting healing and recovery.
+This approach focuses on increasing the safety and trust in the provider-consumer relationship and encourages resilience through self-care practices, stress management techniques, and the reduction of compassion fatigue.

-Consumers as partners in this same environment have emerged as leaders in their own healing, as peer supporters, as peer counselors, as advocates providing leadership in state consumer and peer networks, and as entrepreneurs in developing new employment initiatives.
+Consumers who engage with such services may opt to become partners in this same environment, such as peer supporters, peer counselors, advocates providing leadership in state consumer and peer networks, or entrepreneurs.

 Paths to Healing

-“Trauma-informed” is based on the understanding that the impact of violent experiences and damaging relationships affects not only the survivor’s physical, mental, emotional, and economic well-being, but the spiritual as well.
-Trauma’s isolating impact makes relationships more difficult.
+“Trauma-informed” is based on the understanding that the impact of violent experiences and damaging relationships affects not only the survivor's physical, mental, emotional, and economic well-being, but the spiritual as well.
+The isolating impact of trauma may make relationships more difficult.
 Talking about what happened may feel too vulnerable and risky.
-Removing the weight of trauma from the soul isn’t easy.
 But healing often arises when other creative forms of expression are embraced.
-New connections and relationships are forged – and without the limitations of communicating solely through language.

 Healing can be inspired through contact with the various arts such as creative writing, journaling, making music, visual expressions, and more.
-In many ways, whatever the art medium used, personal anonymity and room to communicate and interpret experience through the expression of art can give the survivor real freedom in telling their story.
+Whatever the art medium used, personal anonymity and room to communicate and interpret experience through the expression of art can give the survivor freedom in telling their story.
 Exploring their trauma in this way, survivors may experience shifts in physiology (from stress to relaxation) and attitude (from fear to creative inspiration).
-This can be a part of taking care of the self and the soul – of staying grounded – of finding oneself when feeling lost.
-In these creative outlets, survivors can find renewed faith, humor, hope, and optimism.